Getting players to act without being told: a tutorial redesign

 Players need a prompt

 Motion, glow, or a direct cue.
-Without one, a blank area is just confusion.
+Without one, an empty space reads as "done," not "your turn."

 Hypothesis